plone/training/mastering-plone/features.rst

 Starting and Stopping the frontend
 ----------------------------------

-To start the frontend that will use your new plone site go to the folder `volto` and enter:
+To start the frontend that will use your new plone site go to the folder ``volto`` and enter:

 .. code-block:: shell

     $ yarn start

-If you open http://localhost:3000 you will see the frontpage of the Plone site in Volto.
+If you open http://localhost:3000 you will see the front page of the Plone site in Volto.

 .. figure:: _static/frontpage_volto.png